Rodeffs/BG3_Builds/played_builds.md

 11. Githyanki, Battle Master Fighter, Tactician, only deal melee damage and don't cast any cantrips or spells, except Karsus' Compulsion - IN PROCESS
 12. Half-Orc, The Dark Urge, "Critlock", Custom Mode (failed Honour Mode), solo with no companions or hirelings - ADANDONED AT THE FINAL FIGHT (softlocked)
 13. Deep Gnome, "BONK Domain Cleric", Custom Mode (Honour Mode rules but with multiple saves) - IN PROCESS

-Should try out:
+14. Wood Elf, Bladesinging Wizard, Honour Mode, pure Wizard party: Bladesinging, Divination, Illusion, Conjuration - IN PROCESS

-- Honour Mode pure Wizard party: Bladesinging, Divination, Illusion, Conjuration
+Should try:

 - Paladin sublasses, except for Oathbreaker (so also never break an oath)
 - Bard subclasses, except for College of Swords
 - Spore Druid